munch-group/slurm-jupyter/README.md

     ssh donald@login.genome.au.dk mkdir -p .ssh

-Finally append the public key on your local machine to the file `.ssh/authorized_key`s on the cluster and enter the password one last time:
+Finally append the public key on your local machine to the file `.ssh/authorized_key`s on the cluster and enter the password one last time (replace `donald` with your cluster user name):

-    cat ~/.ssh/id_rsa.pub | ssh XXX@login.genome.au.dk 'cat >> .ssh/authorized_keys'
+    cat ~/.ssh/id_rsa.pub | ssh donald@login.genome.au.dk 'cat >> .ssh/authorized_keys'

 From now on you can log into the cluster from your local machine without being prompted for a password.